-Introduction to the English Language Proficiency Standards for Adult Education
+Introduction to the English Language Proficiency Standards for Adult Education - Module One

 Module One, “Introduction to the English Language Proficiency (ELP) Standards for Adult Education” is the first in a series of three professional development modules about the ELP Standards for Adult Education.
 These training modules are intended for instructors, program administrators, professional development staff and other key stakeholders.
 Module One answers the question: what should every adult educator working with adult English language learners (ELLs) know about the new ELP Standards for Adult Education?